ramy282/iVolve_OJT/Lab6/README.md

-## Task3 Description
+# lab6: Ansible Vault
-Ansible Vault Objective: Use Ansible Vault to encrypt sensitive information, such as database passwords, and incorporate the encrypted data into an Ansible playbook.
+## Objective: Use Ansible Vault to encrypt sensitive information, such as database passwords, and incorporate the encrypted data into an Ansible playbook.

 ### Step1:Create the Vault-File:
 **ansible-vault create vault.yml**
 prompt will appear to enter a password of the vault-file inside vault file write

 ```
 db_password : your_pass
 ```